 Embracing your dark roots while coloring the rest of the hair produces depth and dimension.
 The lighter color can also brighten your appearance.
 Lightening the hair from the mid-shaft or lower can be an ombre hair effect, but keeping only a small section of the roots exposed will produce a subtle contrast.
 It can be done on all hair textures and suits all cuts, including the shag.
 In addition to looking good, you do not have to worry about maintaining the color, letting it grow out naturally.

 60. Shag in Low Ponytail

 The shag can be created with all hair textures and worn at various lengths.
 It can also be styled in many different ways; you can leave it loose to show off the iconic layers and texture or work it into a messy updo hairstyle.
 A simple and pretty option is a low ponytail.
 This ponytail is easy to do and can be created with shorter hair.
 It is a great option for keeping the hair off the neck and can highlight your jawline.
-The deliberately undone appearance also adds a softness to the hairstyle and can look feminine and romantic.
+The deliberately undone appearance also softens the hairstyle and can look feminine and romantic.